Micro-moments that matter | Jeannie Walters | Engati CX

 Jeannie encourages leaders to create a CX mission that helps people grab on to the spirit of the experience.
 Her company's mission is to 'create fewer ruined days for customers'.
 And this helps them make a lot of decisions on the clients they work with, the people they hire, and how they deliver.

 Your mission should be short, precise, and grab the essence of the experience you want to deliver.

 When it comes to technology, it's easy to get excited about the shiny new thing.
 For example, a few years ago, everyone thought they needed an app for their business.
 But, most businesses don't need an application.
-A lot of them just need to improve their mobile site or get a chatbot to engage with their customers.
+A lot of them just need to improve their mobile site or get a chatbot to engage with customers.

 Your CX mission can help guide decisions to pick our technologies to improve the experience.
 It protects us from adopting new technology rather than just being excited about a new technology or tool.